timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 If it is a Tuesday and it is not raining, Harry will go for a run.

-Question (b) :
+Question (b) : (R)

+Will Harry go for a run?

-Now, does the knowledge base entail
+Does our knowledge base entail the query?

+## Method 1: Model Checking